-Because there are so many possibilities, risks and hazards involving chemicals and logistics in manufacturing processes there isn’t a single approach to ductwork and ventilation that can be used across businesses.
+Because there are so many potential risks and hazards involving chemicals and logistics in manufacturing processes, we adapt our approach to ductwork and ventilation, based on individual needs.

-For those working with chemicals there is a real risk of fires or explosions due to the use of solvents in manufacturing processes.
-If a workplace’s ventilation is unmanaged, flammable liquids and dust can also result in health and safety issues for staff if ventilation isn’t properly managed.
+For those working with chemicals, there is a real risk of fires or explosions due to solvents in manufacturing processes.
+If a workplace’s ventilation is unmanaged, flammable liquids and dust can also result in potentially life-threatening health and safety issues for staff.

-Cleanroom contamination is another major area of concern for engineering businesses and keeping hazardous particles, smoke and dust away from cleanroom processes is essential to prevent dips in productivity.
+Cleanroom contamination is another central area of concern for engineering businesses.
+Keeping hazardous particles, smoke and dust away from cleanroom processes is essential to prevent dips in productivity.
 With one of our bespoke systems, you can ensure just this.

-Fume and odour are areas that need to be mitigated too and corrosion is a risk to processes and health and safety.
+Fume and odour are areas that need to be mitigated, as corrosion is a risk to processes and health and safety.
 Paints, animal by-products and more natural ecological elements also present their own unique risk in certain environments, so we work to remove these contaminants from your working environment.

-Exhaust system materials should be non-combustible if there is perchloric acid or similar oxidizing agents that pose a fire or explosion hazard are present.
+Exhaust system materials should be non-combustible if there is perchloric acid or similar oxidising agents that pose a fire or explosion hazard

-Galvanized steel coated inside and out with a 4 mL thick coating of polyvinyl chloride, or a corrosion-resistant epoxy coating, may be an acceptable material for fume exhaust ductwork.
+Galvanised steel – coated inside and out with a 4 ml thick coating of polyvinyl chloride – or a corrosion-resistant epoxy coating, may be an acceptable material for fume exhaust ductwork.
 Whatever your requirements, we can design the best extraction solution for your working environment.

 I can say I was very pleased with the installation Airmatic did for us on our odour abatement project.
 The design of the system quality of ductwork and the installation was first class all delivered on time and on budget.